lkodinsson/MARS/Fantasy/Talents.md

 | 3 | 5 | Lesser Spellstones (2 uses) |
 | 4 | 6 | Greater Spellstones (1 use) |

-Spellstones require gemstones or the equivalent cost in silver.
+Spellstones require gemstones or the equivalent cost in silver to create.

-##### Table: Arcane Synthesis Limited Attunement Items
+##### Table: Arcane Synthesis, Limited Use (Attunement)
 | Rank | Focus Cost | Item Created |
 |:-:|:-:|:-|
 | 1 | 2 | Cantrip Attunement (1 use) |